Sajlik/Sajlik/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=Sajlik" alt="Sajlik" /></a> </p>

-- 🔭  I hold a degree in BTECH computer science
+- 👨‍💻  I hold a degree in BTECH computer science

 - 🌱 I’m currently learning **React,Nextjs**

-- 👨‍💻
+-🔭 I am a self-taught developer who loves to solve problems digitally with top notch technologies.
+I am specialised in web technologies, curious to learn more about developing scalable distributed systems, and cares about writing readable as well as maintainable code.
 - 💬 Ask me about **React,Nodejs,Mongodb,SQL,Docker...**

 - 📫 How to reach me **sajli72002@gmail.com**